ATrogolo/TrackingAnalyser/README.md

 # TrackingAnalyser

-This simple project was built to analyse tracking information, categorizing them.
+This simple project was built to analyse tracking information from PagineGialle portal, categorizing them.
+There were some problems due to empty listings and we were trying to looking where the problem was.

 ## Usage